-After graduate school, I taught art and creative writing for six years in New Orleans before leaving the classroom only to stumble around a bit before eventually becoming a full time artist– something I never dreamed an option until my life started to crumble all around me.
+After graduate school, I taught art and creative writing for six years in New Orleans before leaving the classroom and eventually becoming a full time artist– something I never dreamed an option until my life started to crumble all around me.
 In 2012 I welcomed my son into the world and almost immediately afterward lost my marriage.
 By 2014 I was painting every day as a way to navigate the strange, challenging and surprisingly beautiful terrains of grief, single parenting, and being a sole provider.

 My first painting subject was the pelicans I would watch from my porch on Bayou St. John in New Orleans.
 Watching the pelicans dive for food gave me peace when life felt most beyond my control.
 I loved the precision with which their beaks pierced the water.
 I loved the power I witnessed when they created a splash that disrupted previously still water.
 I watched them dive repeatedly.
 Sometimes they’d come up empty-handed, and I admired their persistence.
 What I loved most was their agency.
 I started to create a future for me and my son– one I could color and shape.
 When I put literal marks on literal surfaces I couldn’t help but realize that things weren’t just happening to me– I was making things happen.
 I was painting the way the pelicans fished– repeatedly, passionately, and necessarily.